alirazi1992/7Shifts/README.md

   - Time Punch
 Time punches represent clock actions, including breaks, attestation, health checks, and various other jurisdictional compliance data.
 A user clocks in and out of their scheduled shift.

+# Dataset
+ For this project the dataset was generated synthetically.
+In this dataset there are 10000 rows with 10 columns.
+The columns are: shift_id,	employee_id,	employee_name,	shift_date,	start_time,	end_time,	duration,	request_status and 	swap_with	reason.

+#